bjagger/ExData_Plotting1/README.md

 Each script file starts with the assumption that the working directory contains the dataset "household_power_consumption.txt".
-This dataset is over two million rows and represents approximately four years of sampling.
+This dataset is over two million rows long and represents approximately four years of sampling.
 Each script file subsets the original dataset to a few thousand rows taken from two days.

-If the "household_power_consumption.txt" dataset is not in the working directory, please see below for download source and instructions.
+If the "household_power_consumption.txt" dataset is not in the working directory, please see below (course project readme)for download source and instructions.

 ## [Course Project Readme] Introduction